Navy Women’s Basketball Wins School Record Tying 16th-Straight Home Game as Mids knock off Boston, 59-48

 Pemper's teams were especially dominant at home, winning 76 consecutive games from 2001-07, the fourth-longest home winning streak in NCAA Division III history.

 Bowdoin's success was not limited to the conference level under Pemper, who also served as the school's Senior Woman Administrator, as the program qualified for the NCAA Tournament in all but one of her 10 years at the school.
-The Polar Bears made seven consecutive Sweet 16 appearances from 2001-07 and advanced to the Elite Eight in six straight years (2002-07).
+The Polar Bears made seven consecutive Sweet 16 appearances from 2001-07 and advanced to the Elite Eight in six-straight years (2002-07).

-At the conclusion of the 2003-04 season, Pemper was selected as the WBCA NCAA Division III National Coach of the Year.
+School history was made by the team during its magical 2003-04 season.
+Bowdoin compiled a 30-1 record on the year, with its lone loss coming in the NCAA National Championship Game.
+It was the first national title game appearance for any team in school history.
+At the conclusion of the season, Pemper was selected as the WBCA NCAA Division III National Coach of the Year.
 She also was tabbed as the District I Coach of the Year in both 2003 and `04, and was named as the NESCAC Coach of the Year in 2002, `04, and `06.

 In addition to her accolades, Pemper's players also regularly were honored on the national level.
 The laurels included Lora Trenkle (2004) and Eileen Flaherty (2007) garnering First-Team All-America accolades and Flaherty being selected as the WBCA National Player of the Year.

 Pemper was inducted into the New England Basketball Hall of Fame in October 2009.